CircuitVerse/Blog/content/posts/mobile_app_phase_one_report.md

 ### API Documentation

 The complete API documentation has also been added using [slate](https://github.com/slatedocs/slate/).
-PR [#1512](https://github.com/CircuitVerse/CircuitVerse/pull/1512) is under review, the next step being adding continous deployment for the documentation.
+PR [#1512](https://github.com/CircuitVerse/CircuitVerse/pull/1512) is under review, the next step being adding continuous deployment for the documentation.

 > No rubocop recommendations were harmed during API development xD